 The most obvious is the need to consult on the proposed changes that you are looking to make.

-It could be that you are looking to reduce headcount or it could be that you need to make significant structural changes that could result in employees needing to leave the business.
+It could be that you are looking to reduce headcount.
+Alternatively, it could be that you need to make significant structural changes resulting in employees needing to leave the business.

 You also need to consult on the process you plan to follow if you do end up needing to make employees redundant.

-In a situation where there are multiple employees who are at risk of redundancy and some of those employees will stay with the business and some will leave, you should consult on the process that you are going to use to determine who stays and who goes.
+In a situation where there are multiple employees who are at risk of redundancy and some of those employees will stay with the business and some will leave, you need to consult on how you will decide who stays and who goes.

-It could be that you will be asking employees to apply for a position and if this is the case you should set out what the selection process will then be.
+It could be that you will be asking employees to apply for a position.
+If this is the case you should set out what the selection process will then be.
 Will you conduct interviews?
 If so, who will do those interviews?
 Will there be some other form of testing?

-Be transparent so that employees know exactly what is likely to happen and have an opportunity to comment on the process.
+Be transparent so that employees know exactly what is likely to happen.
+You need to give them an opportunity to comment on the process.

 3. When Should I Start Redundancy Consultation?